HiDefTextiles/HiDefKnits/README.md

 project progress and report to Rannís.

-**Dr. Helga Ingimundardóttir** is the project manager for HiDef: Knits and the core-developer of HiDef: Knits' back-end.
+**Dr. Helga Ingimundardóttir** is the project manager for HiDef: Knits and the core-developer of HiDef: Knits' back-end engineering.
 Helga holds a PhD in Computational Engineering from the University of Iceland, and has BSc. degree in Mathematics.
-See (CV)[RANNIS/cv_hi.pdf] for details.

 Helga was software developer at Valka ehf. from 2012-2015, where she was lead developer on software for a X-Ray guided cutting machine that automatically removes pin bones and cuts fish fillet to the desired portions.
 Since 2015, Helga has work for AGR Dynamics as a SQL specialist for implementation and customization on AGR's inventory optimization software.
-Helga is the co-owner of Þóruson slf. and CEO of HiDef: Knits.
+See (CV)[RANNIS/cv_hi.pdf] for details.

 Helga is a fourth generation textile designer.
 Her grandparents owned and operated the knitwear manufacturing company ICESHEEP from 70s through 00s.
 Helga is familiar with the design process for knitwear through ICESHEEP.
 Helga has also been known from designing and visualizing her own fair-isle patterns through MATLAB programming.
+Helga is the co-owner of Þóruson slf. and CEO of HiDef: Knits.

 **Ólafur Þór Magnússon** is the core-developer of the 3D modelling.

-TODO on Óli's backgroud
+Ólafur graduated with a Bachelor of Arts (BFA) from Academy of Art University in San Francisco, California in 2014.
+There he specialised in animation and visual effects (i.e. VFX).
+Moreover, he has taken several advanced character animation trainings from iAnimate.
+Ólafur has worked as a visual effects artist at RVX, and he is currently a character animator at CAOZ Ltd. See (CV)[RANNIS/cv_otm.pdf] for details.

 **Brennan Novak**, an American national based in Berlin, and is the core-developer of the user interface.